 What Will Apple Call Its 2018 Phones?

 That’s up in the air, too.
 It’s unclear if the iPhone X moniker is a one-off that Apple used to mark the 10th anniversary of its smartphone lineup or that all future phones featuring the new design will be part of the X family.
-That’s something we expect to become more clear as we get deeper into 2018.
+That’s something we expect to become more clear as we get deeper into 2018, especially as we find out just how many iPhones Apple has planned for this fall.

 What Features Can We Expect in the Next iPhone?

-The Same Design Concept: Apple’s slate of 2017 iPhones are decidedly different.
-There are two devices — the iPhone 8 and iPhone 8 Plus — that come with a traditional iPhone design, and the iPhone X has the company’s next-generation look and feel.
+The Same Design Concept: Apple’s slate of 2017 iPhones were decidedly different.
+The iPhone 8 and iPhone 8 Plus offered a traditional iPhone design, and the iPhone X has the company’s next-generation look and feel.

 The Fate of Touch ID: Apple’s Face ID will certainly be a part of the 2018 iPhone line, but Touch ID might make a comeback, too.